Ocead/HAR/README.md

 Cellular automata have a *world* of uniform *cells*.
 These cells cyclically alter their own state based on the state of their neighboring cells. <br/>
 In HAR simulations, these cells are of parts and pins of the simulated model.
-The part associated to a cell determines it's behaviour and possible states.
+The part associated to a cell determines its behaviour and possible states.
 Cells can also be connected to each other.
 These connections count as additional neighbors.
 Furthermore, HAR supports movable cells that can be moved across the world. <br/>
 In an object-oriented sense, think of the parts as classes and the cells as their instances.